+CPA firms are often uncertain about whether or how to respond to a subpoena, as they also need to comply with a number of rules and regulations that are intended to protect client confidentiality.
 The following Q&A focuses on understanding the nature of subpoenas and how CPA firms can minimize their professional liability exposures when responding to them.

-Consider the information you have in your client file and the recent communications you may have had with the client or any parties involved, and then contact your professional liability risk adviser or attorney before responding to the subpoena.
-In evaluating the appropriate course of action for you to take, your adviser may consider the following information:
+CPAs in receipt of a subpoena should consider the information in their client files, along with any recent communications with the client or any parties involved, and then contact the CPA’s professional liability risk adviser or attorney before responding to the subpoena.
+In evaluating the appropriate course of action for CPAs to take, their adviser may consider the following information:

 - What is the underlying litigation about?
 Does the CPA have direct or other knowledge about what the issues are in the litigation?

 - What is the subpoena asking the CPA to do?
 Is it requesting that the CPA provide testimony, documents or both?
 Does the subpoena excuse the CPA from testifying if the CPA provides the documents in advance?